 In an attempt to rectify the situation, a séance was held.
 The medium informed them that the doll was possessed by a young girl named Annabelle, who had resided on the property before the apartments were built.
 When she was just seven-years-old, Annabelle's lifeless body was found in a field where the apartments now stood.

-true story with a selection of Perron family interviews.
+Explore The Conjuring true story with a selection of Perron family interviews.
 Watch author and daughter Andrea Perron talk about living in the farmhouse with the spirits that she claim haunted her family.
-Finally, view The Conjuring
+Finally, view The Conjuring movie trailers.

 The Perron family is interviewed in